SilkyTech/DaYoshiSvelte/README.md

 If you want to host it on the local network then use `yarn run dev --host`

 # BUGS
-This is still a buggy website, with some teething issues Make sure to use the `Issues` tab if you find any :)
+This is still a buggy website, with some teething issues.
+Make sure to use the `Issues` tab if you find any :)